tillitis/tillitis-key1/doc/quickstart.md

 After programming, the TKey can be connected to your computer (use the USB-C-to-A adapter if needed) and will boot the firmware.
-When boot has completed it will start flashing the LED white.
+When boot has completed the LED will be steady white.
 This indicates that it is ready to receive and measure an app.

 To try out an app, continue to the README.md the apps repo: https://github.com/tillitis/tillitis-key1-apps#readme